Can you help a growing charity strengthen how it works?

 People Matters are recruiting!

-Could you bring enthusiasm and join our individual support service, group activities and/or courses provision?
-We want people with a commitment to supporting people with learning disabilities, autism and other disabilities to increase their independent living skills and be valuedof their local communities.
+Could you bring enthusiasm and join our individual support service and group activities?
+We want people with a commitment to supporting people with learning disabilities, autism and other disabilities/disadvantages to increase their skills, be more independent and valuedof their local communities.
 The organisation is registered and is now starting to receive some referrals for people with more complex needs.

 Opportunities are currently available on a part time basis.
-These roles are typically at least 20 hours per week with overtime also frequently available.
-From 1st August 2018 we will be paying the Living Wage.
-The salary is £9100 pa (FTE £18,200) with an hourly rate of £8.75 ph.
+These roles are typically around 20 hours per week upwards with overtime also frequently available.
+At 20hrs pw the salary is £9100 pa (FTE £18,200) with an hourly rate of £8.75 ph.

 We are always keen to hear from support workers with the potential to be exceptional.
 We are a growing organisation with a strong value base and a focus on outcomes and person centredness.
 We offer support for accredited training from health and social care to progression into other roles and welcome applications from all sections of the community, particularly those with disabilities.
 If you can offer language skills such as either Punjabi or Urdu these are also welcomed.